Learn more about Academic Policies online.

 Valparaiso University has three graduation periods per academic year: May, August, and December.
 These graduation periods begin on the last day of each academic term and continue for 30 days.
 Any student with unmet requirements at the close of the graduation period must defer to the next graduation period, regardless of the circumstances.
 In order to graduate, students must complete the Graduation Application, available through DataVU, for each degree or certificate separately by the deadlines published in the University Calendar.

-Students who return to the University after an absence of five or more years may no longer be a candidate for a degree on the basis of the catalog requirements covered by their previous years of attendance, but must fulfill for graduation all the requirements and provisions beginning with the catalog of the year in which they reenter the University.
-In addition, credits earned at Valparaiso University more than fifteen years before reentry are subject to reevaluation and shall not be accepted toward graduation requirements unless approved by the appropriate Faculty Senate standing committee.
+Students who return to the University after an absence of five or more years may no longer be a candidate for a degree on the basis of the catalog requirements covered by their previous years of attendance but must fulfill for graduation all the requirements and provisions beginning with the catalog of the year in which they reenter the University.
+In addition, credits earned at Valparaiso University more than fifteen years before reentry are subject to reevaluation and shall not be accepted toward graduation requirements unless approved by the Committee on Academic and Professional Standards.

 After a student has been awarded a degree from Valparaiso University, that degree cannot be altered.
 Students may not take courses after graduation for the purpose of adding a major, adding a minor, or changing a GPA.
-Students cannot add a major or minor after graduation, even if their previous coursework corresponds to an additional credential/major/minor/certificate within their catalog.
-Degrees, diplomas, and transcripts are withheld for a students whose account with the University has not been settled in full.
+Students cannot add a major or minor after graduation, even if their previous coursework corresponds to an additional credential, major, minor, or certificate within their catalog.
+Degrees, diplomas, and transcripts are withheld for students whose account with the University has not been settled in full.

 In order to receive a second degree, a student must earn at least thirty semester credits and sixty quality points in excess of the total number of semester credits required for the first degree and, in addition, the student must fulfill all the specific course requirements for the second degree.
 No course used to fulfill a major or minor requirement for one degree may be used to fulfill any major or minor requirement for a second degree.
 This restriction refers to courses within the major or minor field, not to additional courses required from outside of the major or minor field.
 A student who selects an individualized major or minor for any degree may not use the designated courses to fulfill any other graduation requirement.